alaingilbert/Turntable-API/README.md

 ### playlistAll ( playlistName:string [, callback:fn] )

 Get all informations about a playlist.
+The default playlist name used by turntable is "default".

 ### playlistAdd ( playlistName:string, songId:string [, callback:fn] )

 Add a song on a playlist.
+The default playlist name used by turntable for queueing songs is "default".

 ### playlistRemove ( playlistName:string, index:int [, callback:fn] )

 Remove a song on a playlist.
+The default playlist name used by turntable is "default".